prajwalhc-18/Frontend_Mentor_Challenges/README.md

 # Frontend_Mentor_Challenges
-URLs for hosted static sites of this repository
+URLs of the live-hosted challenges of this repository

 <h4>1.
 Parallax-Site: https://ex-parallax-site.netlify.app/</h4>